laravel-enso/documentation/docs/guide/developing-with-enso.md

  > App\\Vehicles\\Motorized\\Car
 ```

 #### Configuring the permission group

-For the permission group, you'll want to use a name style similar to naming routes.
+Permission groups result out of the names of permissions, so for instance,
+both `vehicles.motorized.cars.create` and `vehicles.motorized.cars.update` belong to the
+`vehicles.motorized.cars` permission group.

+At this step, the permission group is requested because it will be used when building
+the structure migration, the routes and more, based on your choices.

+When your project requirements are simple, you may use a flat structure for the group otherwise go
+with a nested one.

+Also, if you're unsure when choosing the routes/permissions/group naming, it's a good idea to
+follow the classes' namespace structure.

-Also, by convention use the *plural* name for resources.
+By convention use the *plural* name for resources.

 ```shell
 Permission Group configuration: